rodrigcasio/emotion-detector/README.md

-# Emotion Detector application with Watson NLP Library
+# Deploying web server application using Flsk with *Emotion Detector* with Watson NLP API.

+This AI-Based Emotion Detection web application that make use of embeddable Watson NLP Library.
+And can be deployed on the web.

+*Unfortunately, the Watson NLP Library is only accessible within the Theia Lab.
+"The API used here is hosted on the Skills Network platform"

+@rodrigcasio